robinrendle/robinrendle.com/_projects/transfers.md

 title: The Transfers App
 date: 2018-03-20 17:21:00 -07:00
 subtitle: Improving onboarding at Gusto with a new internal app.
+extract:
-extract: 'Gusto is a payroll, benefits and HR platform used by over 65,000 companies.
+  "<p>Gusto is a payroll, benefits and HR platform used by over 65,000 companies.
   Late last year I was tasked with helping the Transfers team; this is the department that migrates data from a customer’s existing payroll service into Gusto.
-I designed an internal tool that could extract this information as quickly and as accurately as possible whilst improving the team’s process along the way. '
+I designed an internal tool that could extract this information as quickly and as accurately as possible whilst improving the team’s process along the way.</p>"
 role: Design lead and front-end development
 results: Decreased the amount of time it took to transfer a company by more than 33%.
 customCSSClass: transfers